Open-Technology-Foundation/kb-query/docs/PURPOSE-FUNCTIONALITY-USAGE.md

 ## Project Overview

-The YaTTI Knowledge Base System is a comprehensive AI-powered platform for creating, managing, and querying intelligent knowledge repositories.
-It combines advanced natural language processing, vector databases, and large language models to transform document collections into searchable, context-aware knowledge bases that provide accurate, relevant answers.
+The YaTTI Knowledgebase System is a comprehensive AI-powered platform for creating, managing, and querying intelligent knowledge repositories.
+It combines advanced natural language processing, vector databases, and large language models to transform document collections into searchable, context-aware knowledgebases that provide accurate, relevant answers.

 ## Purpose